GregorGullwi/FlashCpp/Readme.md

 - [ ] Optimize semantic analysis for speed and memory usage

 ## 5. IR generation
-- [ ] Implement code generation from the AST to Clang IR
+- [ ] Implement code generation from the AST to an IR representation

 ## 6. Optimization techniques
 - [ ] Implement optimization passes on the IR to improve runtime performance